 The reason our content-creation process works is that we really take the time to get to know you.
-After you’ve submitted a content request form, or started on a content retainer with us, or content strategist will call the point of contact at your business for an initial 20-30 minute ‘getting to know you’ chat.
+After you’ve submitted a content request form, or started a content package with us, a content strategist will call a point of contact at your business for an initial 20-30 minute ‘getting to know you’ chat.

 Who should be your point of contact?

 Sometimes the business owner wants to be involved, since working with an agency was probably their decision.
 But most of the time, it’s the head of marketing or a marketing executive who is assigned this task.
 Whoever understands best about the kind of campaigns you want to create, and who is going to be available to work alongside us, is the best fit for this call.

 During the call, you will agree with your strategist on the purpose of the content, the buyer persona to be targeted and other key details such as the deadline and any wider campaigns linked to the content.

 What if you don’t have a buyer persona yet?

 If you don’t already have a buyer persona (if you are onboarding to HubSpot with ESM Inbound, this is part of the process so will already be done with you) then we can help you with this.
 We have designed a quick 5-minute persona builder tool for those who are new to personas, which allows you to build up to three personas for free, then your results are emailed to you to keep.

 Once we’ve sketched out the initial details between us, your strategist will ask you questions such as:

 - What’s the desired action (ie. what do you want the visitor to do as a result of reading the content?) – what CTA (call to action) should we use in the content?